 Virginia Beach, Virginia

-Regent University offers an innovative PhD in healthcare administration online with only two four–day required residencies, including one at the onset of the program covering orientation and one at the end where students complete comprehensive exams and dissertations.
+Regent University offers one of the most innovative PhD in healthcare administration programs online.
+The program requires only two four–day required residencies.
+This includes one at the onset of the program covering orientation and one at the end where students complete comprehensive exams and dissertations.
 The healthcare program is grounded in academic theory and common best occupational practices from a Christian perspective.
-Along with courses such as health self leading and professionalism, health care team leadership and engagement, and healthcare theory and practice, students have the opportunity to publish academic papers in leading healthcare leadership journals.
-Regent University ranks #281 in national universities by U.S. News and World Report.
+Sample core courses include:

 #20 – University of Illinois

-The School of Public Health at The University of Illinois Chicago offers a PhD healthcare administration program on campus, designed to prepare graduates for the rigors and challenges of medical research within the context of the systems involved including health policy, organizational structures, finance, and the like.
-Applicants will need to submit a personal statement, resume/CV, transcripts, and three letters of recommendation.
-Additionally, GRE scores are required except for applicants with a doctoral degree or fully licensed physicians.
-Once admitted, students can choose between two concentrations: health services and outcomes, and health economics.
-Featured core classes include biostatistics I & II, introduction to epidemiology, and public health frameworks for researchers.
-UIC is currently ranked #132 in national universities by U.S. News and World Report.
+The School of Public Health at The University of Illinois Chicago offers a PhD healthcare administration program on campus.
+This program is designed to prepare students for the rigors and challenges of medical research methods within the context of the systems involved.
+Examples include health policy, organizational leadership, strategic planning, data analysis, finance, and hospital systems.
+Applicants will need to submit a personal statement for admission.
+Other factors and requirements include resume/CV, transcripts, and three letters of recommendation.
+Additionally, GRE scores are required.
+Yet, there is an exception for applicants with a doctoral degree and for fully licensed physicians.
+Once admitted, students can choose between two concentrations: health services and outcomes and health economics.
+Featured core classes include:

 #19 – Franklin University